andreaiacono/SequenceDiagramEditor/README.md

 * entities
 * messages

-Every section is identified by its name enclosed in square brackets.
+Every section is identified by its name preceded by a dash (case unsensitive).

 ### Title
 The title must be on one line